iterative/e2e-workshop-template/README.md

     $ make venv
     ```

-1. This DVC project comes with a preconfigured DVC
-[remote storage](https://dvc.org/doc/commands-reference/remote) on S3 that will be used for storing all data versioned by DVC

-    To be able to push to the remote, we need to authenticate with the right credentials.
-You can configure them quickly
-    by first copying the .env file you received to the root of the repository and then calling

-    ```console
-    $ make s3_credentials
-    ```

-    This will create a `config.local` file in your `.dvc` directory with locally stored secrets (the file will be ignored by git)

 1. (Optional) Connect your account to DVC Studio for live experiment sharing

     The worskhop host should invite you to a team in DVC Studio using the GitHub-associated e-mail address.
 You can then simply use your GitHub account to log in to Studio.